cameraui/sdk/go/docs/api/plugin.md

 ## type OAuthStatus

 OAuthStatus is the lifecycle phase of an OAuth provider connection, carried in OAuthState.Status.
-It drives the host UI's button/dialog state machine.

 	type OAuthStatus = string

 <a name="OAuthStatusDisconnected"></a>

 	const (
-	    // OAuthStatusDisconnected — no grant; the user can start a flow.
 	    OAuthStatusDisconnected OAuthStatus = "disconnected"
-	    // OAuthStatusAwaitingUser — a flow is in progress and waiting on the user
-	    // (device code shown / browser redirect pending).
 	    OAuthStatusAwaitingUser OAuthStatus = "awaiting_user"
-	    // OAuthStatusPolling — the plugin is polling the IdP for the token.
 	    OAuthStatusPolling      OAuthStatus = "polling"
-	    // OAuthStatusConnected — a valid grant is stored.
 	    OAuthStatusConnected    OAuthStatus = "connected"
-	    // OAuthStatusError — the last attempt failed; see ErrorCode/ErrorMessage.
 	    OAuthStatusError        OAuthStatus = "error"
 	)

 <a name="ObjectDetectionInterface"></a>